Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-What is included in a basic metabolic panel (BMP)?
+What does a basic metabolic panel (BMP) include?

 A basic metabolic panel measures the following substances in your blood:

 • Calcium: Calcium is one of the most important and common minerals in your body.
-While most of your calcium is stored in your bones, you need calcium in your blood as well.
-Blood calcium is essential for proper functioning of your nerves, muscles and heart.
-It also helps with blood clotting when you’re injured.
+Your body stores most of it in your bones, but you also need calcium in your blood.
+Blood calcium is essential for keeping your nerves, muscles and heart healthy.

 • BUN (blood urea nitrogen): This is a measurement of urea, which is a waste product that your kidneys help remove from your blood.

-• Creatinine: This is a byproduct of muscle activity.
-It’s a waste product that your kidneys filter and remove from your blood.
+• Creatinine: This is a waste product that comes from digesting dietary protein and the normal breakdown of muscle tissue.
+Your kidneys filter it and remove it from your blood.

-• Sodium: Most of your sodium comes from the food you eat, and your kidneys help regulate your body’s sodium levels.
+• Sodium: Most of your sodium comes from the food you eat.
+It’s critical in helping your cells maintain the right balance of fluid.
+Your kidneys help regulate your body’s sodium levels.

-There are many reasons that healthcare providers may order a basic metabolic panel (BMP).
-Providers often order a BMP to get a broad assessment of your overall physical health.
-With eight individual measurements, it can check several body functions and processes, including:
+Healthcare providers often order a basic metabolic panel to get a broad assessment of your overall physical health.
+With eight individual measurements, it can check several body functions, including:

 • Your kidney function and health.

-• The acid and base balance in your blood.
+• The acid and base (pH) balance in your blood.

 • Your fluid and electrolyte balance.

-A basic metabolic panel (BMP) can provide helpful information in many different situations, including:
+A BMP can provide helpful information in many different situations, including:

-• If you’re being treated in an emergency room.
+• If you’re receiving care in an emergency room.

-• If you’re experiencing symptoms related to kidney and/or metabolism issues.
+• If you have symptoms related to kidney and/or metabolism issues.

-• If you’re experiencing a general symptom, such as fatigue or vomiting.
+• If you have a general symptom, like fatigue or vomiting.

-• To monitor certain chronic conditions you may have, such as high blood pressure or kidney disease.
+• To monitor certain chronic conditions you may have, like high blood pressure or kidney disease.

 • If you had a prior test result that was abnormal to see if your levels have changed or remain abnormal.